Events DC WalkingTown

 Tour description:

-Historic Rock Creek Cemetery was established around 1726 and is one of the oldest cemeteries in the Mid-Atlantic.
-The churchyard has a history dating back to nearly 75 years before the District of Columbia was established.
-On our tour, we will wander through portions of this 86-acre Nationally Registered Landmark known for its beautiful parklike settings and magnificent pieces of funerary sculpture, including the famous Augustus Saint-Gaudens Adams Memorial, nicknamed "Grief."
-We will also talk about famous - and infamous - luminaries that helped to shape not only Washington, DC, but the very nation itself.
-Art and history are truly alive in the cemetery!
+Historic Rock Creek Cemetery was established around 1726 and is one of the oldest cemeteries in the Mid-Atlantic region.
+The churchyard has a history dating to almost 75 years before the District of Columbia was established.
+Join this tour to wander through portions of this 86-acre Nationally Registered Landmark known for its beautiful parklike settings and magnificent pieces of funerary sculpture, including the famous Augustus Saint-Gaudens Adams Memorial, nicknamed "Grief".
+We will also talk about famous - and infamous - luminaries buried here who helped to shape not only DC, but very nation itself.
+Art and History are truly alive in the Cemetery!

 What People Say...